The following article explains the best practices to follow when configuring a self-hosted Storage Platform using DNS.

 The platform also requires DNS names that are resolvable on the public internet to the public IP of the appliance, and optionally on the private LAN to the private static IP of the appliance.

 The separate “private side” DNS resolution can be achieved using a DNS server on your site, or using host file entries on the machines you wish to back up.

 This configuration is recommended for optimal performance as backup data for on-site Data Management Agents can be sent over the private network and does not need to be sent over the public internet.

 If you decide to use a private IP address without a DNS server on site (or without the custom record ) the traffic on your private network may have to traverse your gateway router to the internet, only for traffic to return over the same link which may adversely affect backup performance.

 Sub-optimal configuration example:

-Note: Domain name resolution override can also be achieved using entries in the host file on each on-site backup client, although this requires greater administrative effort.
+Note: Domain name resolution override can also be achieved using entries in the host file on each on-site Agent, although this requires greater administrative effort.

 2. Public IP Address without NAT

 The alternative option to using a private IP address is to configure the Titanium appliance with a public IP address and connect it to your public or DMZ network.
 No local DNS record or port forwarding would be required in this instance.